kabourneeak/modemscraper/README.md

 ### Start for the first time

-From the root of this repository, use these commands to build the project, startup the services, and start scraping data.
+Use these commands to build the project, startup the services, and start scraping data.